Under One Sun: Multi-Object Generative Perception of Materials and Illumination

 The evidence lower bound (ELBO) decomposes into a sum of per-object terms, yielding the illumination loss:

-where $\theta_i$ and $\theta_r$ parameterize the illumination and reflectance estimators, respectively.
-MultiGP minimizes this objective using two key components: \textbf{Coordinate Scheduling}, which guides all object appearances toward a common illumination via reverse diffusion, and \textbf{Axial Attention}, which fuses complementary spatio-spectral information across objects.
+where $\theta_i$ and $\theta_r$ parameterize the illumination and reflectance estimators, respectively, and $\mu_{\theta_i,\theta_r}'$ is the expectation of the residual between $\hat{L_r}^{(m,k-1)}$ and $L_r^{(m,k)}$.
+MultiGP minimizes this objective using two key components: \textbf{Coordinated Scheduling}, which guides all object appearances toward a common illumination via reverse diffusion, and \textbf{Axial Attention}, which fuses complementary spatio-spectral information across objects.

-\paragraph{\textbf{Multi-Object Coordinate Scheduling.}} Our goal is to convert the $M$ observed reflectance maps $L_r^{(m,K)}$, each representing a different material, back to a single mirror reflectance map $L_r^{(0)}(\bm{n})$ that reveals the environment illumination $\hat{L_i}(\bm{n})$ (\cref{fig:triangle_step}).
+\paragraph{\textbf{Multi-Object Coordinated Scheduling.}} Our goal is to convert the $M$ observed reflectance maps $L_r^{(m,K)}$, each representing a different material, back to a single mirror reflectance map $L_r^{(0)}(\bm{n})$ that reveals the environment illumination $\hat{L_i}(\bm{n})$ (\cref{fig:triangle_step}).
 To achieve this, we schedule the reflectance of each object to evolve linearly from its estimated material $\hat{\Psi}^{(m,K)}$ to the known mirror reflectance $\Psi_0$ over $K$ shared steps:

 This ensures that all $M$ objects reach mirror reflectance simultaneously at $k{=}0$ while preserving their relative scales, in contrast to DRM~\cite{Yenyo_2022_CVPR} which requires infinite steps to converge.